 I’ll admit, there were a few scenes I liked, especially toward the end where the camp is thrown into all out combat with our computer generated invader and there are some clever bits like one involving tooth fillings.
 I also liked Winstead’s Kate as our lead.
 I think Winstead is capable of strong roles and it’s too bad she’s wasn’t given stronger stuff till the last act here.
 She makes a credible heroine.
 The end credits nod to the Carpenter flick is the best stuff in the movie.
 At least the lead-in stuff worked very well and the film ends on a spooky note as we know what comes next… a far superior movie.

-In conclusion, I didn’t hate this flick, but would only recommend it as an amusing curiosity or a mindless popcorn monster flick as long as you forget about it even trying to add up to the Kurt Russell starrer.
+In conclusion, I didn’t hate this flick, but would only recommend it as an amusing curiosity or a mindless popcorn monster flick as long as you forget about it even trying to stack up to the Kurt Russell classic.
 The Thing 2011 did have almost impossible shoes to fill and while it falls far short of the mark, it’s also not the complete disaster it’s made out to be.
-Best “thing” about the movie is that it is a lead in to Carpenter’s flick, so you can always watch that afterwards.
+Best “thing” about the movie is that it is a lead-in to Carpenter’s flick, so you can always watch that afterwards.

 2 and 1/2 flame thrower wielding cuties!

 THE FLY II (1989)